-- What's the hidden cost of not solving this problem now?
+- What's the hidden cost of not solving this problem right now?

-- How does this problem affect the revenue [or whatever the metric they care most about is] of your organization?
+- How does this problem affect [insert metric your prospect cares about].

-- How many people in your organization is affected by this problem?
-And who?
+- How many people in your organization are affected by this problem?

 - How would solving this problem affect you personally?